Supplier of White spirit

 Core Applications:

-Solvent in Manufacturing: The manufacturing sector utilizes white spirit as a solvent in the production of paints, coatings, waxes, varnishes, adhesives, printing inks, and even liquid photocopier toners.
+The solvent in Manufacturing: The manufacturing sector utilizes white spirit as a solvent in the production of paints, coatings, waxes, varnishes, adhesives, printing inks, and even liquid photocopier toners.

 Substance Extraction: White spirit’s ability to dissolve certain substances finds application in specific industrial extraction processes.